JWCC College for Life FAQs

 Will Medicaid, Social Security, or other disability service funds pay for College for Life?

 No. Unfortunately, College for Life tuition is not paid by any disability programs.
 Non-credit courses are not eligible for most typical financial aid programs either.
+Some students have found scholarship opportunities from community civic organizations, churches, or businesses.

 How do I enroll?